vojtech-filipec/simulation-monty-hall/readme.md

-Here we simulate the two strategies of The Moty Hall Show, demonstrating that changing the coice of doors is a better approach.
+Here we simulate the two strategies of The Monty Hall Show, demonstrating that changing the choice of door is a better approach.